 Winter Solstice marks the day with the fewest hours of daylight here in the Northern Hemisphere.
 It also heralds the beginning of winter.
 The solstice takes place when the North Pole is tilted the farthest from the sun, usually on December 21st (sometimes on December 20, 22 or 23rd).
 To figure out the exact time of the Winter Solstice in your area plug in this quick internet search: winter solstice time [+ current year].
 Voila!
 It should be easy to find.
 Even though Winter Solstice occurs at a single moment, we make it into a full day of celebration.
 We embrace the darkness, remembering that from this day onward daylight increases with each and every day – hurrah!

-Disclaimer: This page contains All Out Kids affiliate links and Amazon Affiliates links and I may earn a small commission from your purchases made through them.
+Disclaimer: This page contains Amazon Affiliates links and I may earn a small commission from your purchases made through them.

 Celebrating Winter Solstice with your Children

 Winter Solstice has captivated people for millennia and celebrations have spanned ages and religions.
 Here is a fun list of ideas and traditions for celebrating the Winter Solstice with your children.

 1. Go on a winter solstice stroll outside.

 The Winter Solstice is an astronomical event so what better way to celebrate than to go outside.
 If the Winter Solstice falls on a weekday take a quick a stroll around your neighborhood or visit local park after school.
 If it’s dark bring a flashlight or headlamp and make it into a special nighttime adventure.

 2. Explore the first day of winter with a winter scavenger hunt.

 Print this free Winter Nature Scavenger Hunt, head out into nearby nature and search for signs of winter together.